KLS 3561 Art and Design Industries

 - Project management within art and design industries

-The course is conducted with the help of lectures by course responsible and external guests, as well lectures at institution visits.
-The student is encouraged to do the relevant readings prior to seminars, to actively participate in seminars, and to work consistently throughout the semester in order to complete and submit all six (6) assignments.
+The course is conducted through participatory seminars run by course responsible and external guests.
+The student is encouraged to do the relevant readings prior to seminars, to actively participate in seminar activities, and to work consistently throughout the semester in order to complete and submit all six (6) assignments.

 The student is evaluated 100% individually through a portfolio evaluation at the end of the course.
-A total of six portfolio assignments will be given, of which five will be submitted during the semester.
+Five portfolio assignments are to be submitted during the semester.
 Each student will receive feedback on his/her efforts during the semester via one peer evaluation, as well as in-seminar discussion of selected student (anonymous) texts.
 All portfolio assignments will be anonymously published to all fellow students in the course for self-development.

-The final folder submission, which will determine each student’s grade, must consist of a total of four folder tasks.
-Except for the sixth assignment (mandatory), the student can select the remaining two portfolio assignments for submission from the other portfolio tasks completed during the semester.
+The final portfolio submission, which will determine each student’s grade, must consist of a total of four portfolio assignments.
+Except for two mandatory assignments (the sixth assignment and the course participation journal), the student can select the remaining two portfolio assignments for submission from the other portfolio tasks completed during the semester.

-Further information on deadlines and structure of the folder will be given at the start of the course.
+Further information on deadlines and structure of the portfolio assignments will be given at the start of the course.